-The programme has been designed taking into account active participation by the state governments in the previous GBI programme of the MNRE.
-As a first step, the state government is required to designate a 'Competent Authority' under this programme, empowered to issue pre-registration certificate required for registering the projects with the programme administrator, and subsequently, reporting progress on implementation of these projects.
+The programme has been designed taking into account active participation by the State Governments in earlier GBI Programme of MNRE.
+As a first step, the State Government is required to designate a 'Competent Authority' under this programme, empowered to issue pre-registration certificate required for registering the projects with the Programme Administrator and subsequently reporting progress on implementation of these projects.

+4.2.
 Role of Distribution Utility

-The distribution utility shall enter into MoU-1 with the project proponent (as defined in the subsequent paragraph) for purchase of power at rates to be determined by the concerned SERC.
+The distribution utility shall enter into Memorandum of Understanding (MoU-1) with the Project Proponent (as defined in the subsequent paragraph) for purchase of power at rates to be determined by the concerned SERC.
 The MoU shall clearly specify the rate of purchase of power and tenure of the proposed PPA.
 Further, the distribution utility shall provide necessary approvals and infrastructure for evacuation of the power generated.
-The PPA would supersede the MoU.
+The Power Purchase Agreement (PPA) would supersede MoU.

-The distribution utility will have to enter into another MoU-2 with IREDA for availing GBI.
-The distribution utility will make payments for the power purchased (including deemed purchase corresponding to captive consumption met from solar generation) directly to the project proponent, as per the terms and conditions of the PPA.
+The distribution utility will have to enter into an Memorandum of Understanding (MoU-2) with IREDA for availing GBI.
+The distribution utility will make payments for the power purchased (including deemed purchase corresponding to captive consumption met from solar generation) directly to the Project Proponent as per the terms and conditions of the Power Purchase Agreement.

-The distribution utility provide certificate of power purchased (including deemed purchase corresponding to captive consumption met from solar generation) from the project to the programme administrator on a monthly basis.
+The distribution utility shall provide certificate of power purchased (including deemed purchase corresponding to captive consumption met from solar generation) from the Project to the Programme Administrator on a monthly basis.
 It may be noted that this scheme envisages purchase by the distribution utility of entire energy generated by the solar system.
-The certificate shall be based on the joint meter reading taken by the project proponent and the distribution utility.
+The certificate shall be based on the joint meter reading taken by the Project Proponent and the distribution utility.

+4.3.
 Role of Programme Administrator (IREDA)

 Under this programme, IREDA would act as a 'Programme Administrator'.
-IREDA shall enter into MoU-2 with concerned state distribution utilities for disbursement of GBI, as per the conditions outlined for operationalizing this programme.
-IREDA shall be responsible for following activities under this programme.
+IREDA shall enter into Memorandum of Understanding (MoU-2) with concerned state distribution utilities for disbursement of GBI as per conditions outlined for operationalising this programme.
+IREDA shall be responsible for following activities under this programme:-

 - 1. Registration of the projects seeking GBI. - 2.
 Maintenance of a transparent system of the registered projects based on progress made by them against specified milestone events. - 3.
-Issuance of Certificates confirming GBI. - 4.
+Issuance of Certificates confirming GBI - 4.
 Disbursement of GBI to the distribution utilities.

+4.4.
 Role of Project Proponent

-The project proponent shall mean developer/owner of the rooftop PV or other small solar generation project who wishes to participate in the RPSSGP.
-The project proponent shall be responsible for the following activities.
+Project Proponent shall mean developer/owner of the rooftop PV or other small solar generation project who wishes to participate in the 'Rooftop PV & Small Solar Generation Programme' (RPSSGP).

+The Project Proponent shall be responsible for the following activities:

-- 1. Apply for pre-registration with their respective State Competent Authority - 2.
-Execute documents such as MoU and PPA with the concerned distribution utility where its solar power generation facility is situated. - 3.
-Apply for registration with the programme administrator participate in the RPSSGP. - 4.
-Intimate the programme administrator about the achievement of milestones, along with supporting documents. - 5.
-Comply with all its obligations and reporting requirements, as desired by the State Competent Authority and programme administrator from time to time. - 6.
-Fulfil its financial obligations in terms of payment of processing fees, provisioning of security/bank quarantees, as necessary. - 7.
-Operate the solar power plant as envisaged under PPA. - 8.
-Provide appropriate facility/ instrumentation/metering arrangement to enable remote monitoring of generation.
+Apply for pre-registration with their respective State Competent Authority

+2. Execute documents such as Memorandum of Understanding (MoU) and Power Purchase Agreement (PPA) with the concerned distribution utility where its solar power generation facility is situated.

+- 3. Apply for registration with the Programme Administrator to participate in the RPSSGP. - 4.
+Intimate the Programme Administrator about the achievement of milestones, along with supporting documents. - 5.
+Comply with all its obligations and reporting requirements as desired by State Competent Authority and Programme Administrator from time to time. - 6.
+Fulfill its financial obligations in terms of payment of processing fees, provisioning of security/bank guarantees, as necessary. - 7.
+Operate the solar power plant as envisaged under PPA - 8.
+Provide appropriate facility/ instrumentation/ metering arrangement to enable remote monitoring of generation